Restoration Path: Zach Stark

 In June 2005, a 16-year-old Tennessee boy, Zach Stark, posted a blog entry on his MySpace site, part of which includes:

 Somewhat recently, as many of you know, I told my parents I was gay....
 Well today, my mother, father, and I had a very long "talk" in my room where they let me know I am to apply for a fundamentalist christian program for gays.
 They tell me that there is something psychologically wrong with me, and they "raised me wrong."
 I'm a big screw up to them, who isn't on the path God wants me to be on.
 So I'm sitting here in tears, joing [sic] the rest of those kids who complain about their parents on blogs - and I can't help it.

 The program Stark noted is a Love In Action-run camp known as Refuge.

 On August 14, Stark updated his blog, stating that LIA had not pressured him into doing anything and he got along well with most of the clients there.
 He said his parents no longer let him hang out with girls as friends because it was unhealthy and that his father had asked him to stop blogging.
 Stark has since accepted his homosexuality, and appears in the documentary from director Morgan Jon Fox, entitled This Is What Love In Action Looks Like, which features an exclusive interview with Stark about the controversy.

 A Tennessee investigation against the camp began shortly after Stark's story appeared online.
 As of June 28, 2005, the investigation was dropped, with Tennessee officials citing a lack of evidence of child abuse at the facilities.
-"Department of Children's Services dispatched its special investigations unit to the facility, and after conducting a full investigation, determined that the child abuse allegations were unfounded," Rob Johnson, an agency spokesman, told the Associated Press.
+"Department of Children's Services dispatched its special investigations unit to the facility, and after conducting a full investigation, determined that the child abuse allegations were unfounded", Rob Johnson, an agency spokesman, told the Associated Press.
 On September 12, 2005, the Tennessee-based Love in Action facility was determined by the Tennessee Department of Mental Health to have been operating two "unlicensed mental health supportive living facilities".
 LIA stopped accepting the mentally ill and dispensing medications and, in February 2006, the state of Tennessee ceased legal action.

-Tommy Corman, in 2005 the spokesman for Love In Action, said the facility did not need to be licensed because it was "not doing anything therapeutic".
+In 2005, Tommy Corman, the spokesman for Love In Action, said the facility did not need to be licensed because it was "not doing anything therapeutic".

 Love in Action sued the state of Tennessee for discrimination against the facility.
 The suit was settled on October 27, 2006.
 Tennessee agreed that Love in Action would not need licensing as a mental health facility, and LIA agreed to make sure none of its employees administered or regulated the medication of its clients.
 The state of Tennessee was told to pay Love in Action's legal fees.

 In June 2007, LIA discontinued the Refuge program.